Focus on the task

 List box, combo box, and spin box

 A list box is a box that offers the user a list of items.
-To refer to a list box, use the form "the Label drop-down list" or "the Label box," whichever is clearer.
+To refer to a list box, use the form "the LABEL_NAME drop-down list" or "the LABEL_NAME box," whichever is clearer.

 Recommended: In the Item drop-down list, select Desktop.